 In this article, we will explain if foreign citizens can obtain a mortgage in Germany and under which conditions.

 Mortgages in Germany

-Germany has always been the strongest economy within the EU and also one of the strongest economies around the world.
+Germany has always been the strongest economy within the EU and one of the strongest economies worldwide.
 For this reason, German mortgage rates are the lowest in the European Union.

 Germans can also enjoy one of the lowest interest rates on house loans, so borrowing money won’t cost you that much.

 For example, the average interest rate in Germany is 1,5% for residents and between 2,39% and 4,6% for non-residents.